Indigenous environmental leadership, funding, and initiatives

 Indigenous-led Natural Climate Solutions

-The Indigenous-led Natural Climate Solutions stream supports Indigenous Nations, communities and organizations using a distinctions-based approach with First Nations, Inuit and Métis partners to deliver projects that build capacity and advance Indigenous-led efforts on natural climate solutions.
-These projects focus on improved management, conservation, and restoration of wetlands, grasslands, and forests that result in reduced and captured GHG emissions.
+The Indigenous-led Natural Climate Solutions stream supports Indigenous Nations, communities and organizations using a distinctions-based approach with First Nations, Inuit and Métis partners to deliver initiatives that build capacity and/or advance Indigenous-led efforts on natural climate solutions.
+These projects focus on improved management, conservation, and restoration of wetlands, grasslands, and forests that aim to reduce and capture greenhouse gas (GHG) emissions.
 Learn more at: Indigenous-led Natural Climate Solutions.

 Indigenous Community-Based Climate Monitoring